Comparing Garmin's elite outdoor watches can be complicated—this guide clears up the confusion and helps you pick between Fenix and Epix.

 What happened to the Epix 3?

-The Garmin Epix and Epix Pro were essentially a Fenix with an AMOLED display – so now that technology has trickled down to the Fenix 8, it’s left the Epix series redundant.
+The Garmin Epix and Epix Pro were essentially a Fenix with an AMOLED display.
+So, now that technology has trickled down to the Fenix 8, it’s left the Epix series redundant.

 Versions

-Fenix 8 options:
+Fenix 8 case sizes:

 - Fenix 8S 43mm AMOLED

-- Fenix 8 47mm AMOLED / MIP+SOLAR
+- Fenix 8 47mm AMOLED / MIP + SOLAR

-- Fenix 8 51mm AMOLED / MIP+SOLAR
+- Fenix 8 51mm AMOLED / MIP + SOLAR

-Garmin Epix options:
+Garmin Epix Pro case sizes:

-- Epix Pro (AMOLED + Elevate 5)
+- Epix Pro 42mm

 The Fenix line has always comprised many versions, whether for different SKUs of case sizes, bezel material, display glass, or GNSS type.
-For the Fenix 8, another variable has been thrown into the mix, with Garmin now offering the choice between an AMOLED or solar charging (MIP display) model.

 So, to summarize: if you consider the case size/display type, there are five models of Fenix 8, three for the Epix Pro and one for the Epix, with things then split by titanium/stainless steel case, the upgrade of sapphire crystal display glass, and, of course, case colors and band differences.